 “April 1.
 This is the day upon which we are reminded of what we are on the other three hundred and sixty-four.” ~Mark Twain, American humorist

 April Fool’s Prank in Denmark (photo: Lars Andersen)

 Hoaxes, the second kind of trick, involve fooling people with misleading information.

 Young women sometimes trick a friend into believing they are pregnant when they aren’t.
 Simpler tricks involve telling others that their shoelace is untied, their zipper is down, or they have something on their shirt.
 When they look down to check what’s wrong, the prankster shouts, “April Fool!”

-Even internet giant Google enjoys hoaxes, as seen in this almost-believable video they produced announcing a new g-mail product.
+Even internet giant Google enjoys hoaxes, as seen in this almost-believable video they produced announcing a new product called Google Tulip.

 Perhaps the best trick played on me was when my wife called me breathless from her car.
 “Alan,” she said, “I can’t believe it!
 I was driving past the casino and decided to stop in for just a minute.”
 I couldn’t tell over the phone if she was about to cry or burst from excitement.
 “I thought I would go in, bet $20, and then leave.
 Honey, I won $57,000!”
 Of course, I believed her.
 As I began talking about how we could spend the money, she blurted out, “April Fool!”

 Of course, once you are tricked on April Fools Day, you become wary about trusting people for the rest of the day.
 “Fool me once, shame on you; fool me twice, shame on me,” is the old Chinese proverb.

 I hope all of your April Fools Day pranks are gentle and harmless.
 Just look carefully before you use the toilet or kitchen sink at your friend’s house!